 The belly button is a magnet for debris and build up of random toxins.
 Sunscreen, lotion, synthetic fibers from clothing are just a few invaders.
 There are thousands of bacteria found in belly buttons.
 The belly button is considered the “rain forest” of our body since there is such a random selection of bacteria present in each belly button.

 A research team who studies belly buttons found a bacteria strain that is found only in the soil of Japan in one of their test subjects and that person had never been to Japan before.
 This goes to show you how international trade and possibly the clothing you buy from different countries can work like the earth’s bacterial pollination playground.
 You can check out the whole article here: www.tinyurl.com/buttonbacteria

-My recommendation is to thoroughly clean out your belly button before trying this method and use a carrier oil such as grapeseed for the first few times.
+My recommendation is to thoroughly clean out your belly button before trying this method and use a carrier oil for the first few times.

 This would also translate to people’s personal care product use.
 If you’ve decided to use essential oils, but are unwilling to give up your Bath & Body Works soaps and lotions (honestly it took me a while to give up those) or your favorite face or body lotion, be prepared for the oils to potentially react badly with the synthetic fragrances, synthetic preservatives, and and other synthetic ingredients that are present in most store bought products.

 All this to say, there could be any number of reasons someone has a negative reaction to all-natural essential oils, assuming they are, in fact, all natural as many essential oils on the market contain synthetics as well.

 The multi billion dollar personal care industry would like us all to believe that essential oils are the problem.
 If we all would use just a little common sense and read the back of the labels to see what we are using, it may help clear up a lot of issues.